 Sunscreen and Sunblock

-The most important thing to consider before jumping into summer activities is to use a good sunscreen or sunblock.
+The most important thing to consider before jumping into outdoor activities is to use a good sunscreen or sunblock.
 What is the difference between a chemical sunscreen and a physical sunblock?
 Chemical sunscreens are applied to the skin and absorb ultraviolet rays from the sun.
 The active ingredients in chemical sunscreens include avobenzone, octinoxate, and oxybenzone.

 Physical sunblock remains on top of the skin and reflects the sun’s rays.
 The active ingredients in sunblock include titanium dioxide or zinc oxide.
 Use a sunblock if you have fair or sensitive skin or will be outside for long periods of time.